codeforamerica/beyondtransparency/chapters/chapter18.md

 includes a training and education focus with breakout sessions providing an introduction to performance management tools.

-### Capability Building and Continuous Improvement: How Do We Go From Here to There? {.western}
+### Capability Building and Continuous Improvement: How Do We Go From Here to There?

 Don’t just give me your hands, give me your hearts and minds.